a5c-ai/a5c/docs/ci/branch-protection-required-checks.md

 Notes:

 - Check run names must match what appears in the PR UI for each job.
-You can inspect recent runs via: `gh api repos/$OWNER/$REPO/commits/$SHA/check-runs`.
+Inspect via: `gh api repos/$OWNER/$REPO/commits/$SHA/check-runs`.
-- If using matrices (like Typecheck on Node 20/22), GitHub may expose per-matrix check names; prefer the overall job name if available.
+- Matrix jobs create per-matrix check names (e.g., `TypeScript Typecheck (20)`, `TypeScript Typecheck (22)`).
+Select each one if using Option A.

 ## Verification